erhivwor-fortune/Resilience_Watch_Disaster_Response_Analytics/README.md

 To address these issues, the Disaster Response KPI Dashboard was developed as a data engineering solution to automate the ingestion, processing, and storage of disaster data while enabling real-time KPI monitoring.
 This allows SafeGuard Insurance to improve claims efficiency, make data-driven decisions, and enhance customer satisfaction.
 ## Overview
 The Disaster Response KPI Dashboard:
-- Extracts disaster project data from FEMA APIs.
+Extracts disaster project data from FEMA APIs
-- Stores and organizes data in a PostgreSQL database.
-- Provides real-time KPIs for claims processing, resolution time, and customer satisfaction.
-- Uses Dockerized containers to ensure portability and consistent environments.
-- Includes automated ETL pipelines built with Python and secure handling of sensitive information via .env files.
+Stores and organizes data in a PostgreSQL database Provides real-time KPIs for claims processing, resolution time, and customer satisfaction Uses Dockerized containers to ensure portability and consistent environments Includes automated ETL pipelines built with Python and secure handling of sensitive information via .env files.
 ## Project Usage
 - The project can be used to:
 - Automate the extraction of disaster-related data.